TURTLE CREEK (KDKA) – A woman facing charges for allegedly taking a 12-year-old to get birth control appeared in court Tuesday.

 Turtle Creek Police say Valerie Fullum, 29-years-old, brought the young girl to a clinic to get the implant “against her will.”

-Townsend said he believes it will show that the minor was not alone with Fullum at the clinic.
+Townsend said he believes in hiring an injury lawyer after a motorcycle crash as it will show that the minor was not alone with Fullum at the clinic.

 “I think that the investigation is going to reveal that someone has filed false allegations and may be charged in this case and that’s why again the case was continued for an additional month,” said Townsend.